CatX711/Pain_With_JavaScript/JS_Websites/jsNotes.md

-does something different but i dont know how to explain it soooo... see time: 45:00-46:00 somewhere inbetween those two
+// does something different but i dont know how to explain it soooo... see time: 45:00-46:00 somewhere inbetween those two

-one final goofy way:
+// one final goofy way:
-todo

 const todoCompleted = todos.filter(function(todo) {
 	return todo.isCompleted === true;